Welcome to the Foundation Stage

 We are gradually changing and developing the outside area this term which we are delighted about.
 We have had lots of donations and have bought some new equipment which you will see arriving soon.
 Watch this space!

-PE will be on Monday and Wednesday mornings each week for each class.
+PE will be on Tuesdays and Thursdays each week for each class.
 PE kits need to stay in school and will be sent home at the end of each half term to be washed.

 Computing – The children will have an opportunity to work with IT equipment each Friday morning with an adult which enables them to use it in child initiated times by themselves.